St Martin's Church, Canterbury: Early history

 St Martin's was the private chapel of Queen Bertha of Kent (died in or after 601) before Saint Augustine of Canterbury arrived from Rome in 597.
 Queen Bertha was a Christian Frankish princess who arrived in England with her chaplain, Bishop Liudhard.
 Her pagan husband, Æthelberht of Kent, allowed her to continue to practise her religion by renovating a Romano-British building (ca. AD 580).
 The Venerable Bede says the building had been in use as a church in the late Roman period but had fallen into disuse.
 Bede specifically names it as being dedicated to Martin of Tours, a city located near where Bertha grew up.
 Although Bede implies that the building in Roman times had been a church, modern scholarship has questioned this.

 Upon his arrival, Augustine used St Martin's as his mission headquarters, enlarging it circa AD 597.
 With the subsequent establishment of Canterbury Cathedral and St Augustine's Abbey, St Martin's lost prestige but retains its priority and historical importance.

-Shortly before 1844, a hoard of gold coins which may date from the late 6th century was found in the churchyard, one of which is the Liudhard medalet, which bears an image of a diademed figure with a legend referring to Liudhard.
+Shortly before 1844, a hoard of gold coins which possibly date from the late 6th century was found in the churchyard, one of which is the Liudhard medalet, which bears an image of a diademed figure with a legend referring to Liudhard.